 Studies have found that the increase in muscle protein synthesis after consuming protein/amino acids reaches an apex (peak) within one to two hours and then drops significantly, in spite of elevated amino acids in the blood [1, 2].
 The image below demonstrates these findings:

 However, turning on the engine (muscle building) is only part of the equation.
 You must have gas in the tank.
-In this case EAA's to draw on to actually make or repair muscle tissue.
+In this case EAA's are the gas to draw on to make or repair muscle tissue.

 In terms of maximising muscle protein synthesis, what these findings ultimately tell us is that it’s more prudent to space meals out about 4 to 5 hours; then halfway between those meals, supplement with EAA’s to reignite muscle protein synthesis.

 EAAs are essential (thus the name) for synthesising new muscle tissue.
 Research cited herein contends that as little as 20-30 grams of a leucine-rich, complete protein source (such as whey protein) provides maximum stimulation of muscle protein synthesis.
-Given that whey protein is roughly half EAAs and half NEAAs (non-essential amino acids), this suggests that 10 grams of pure free-form EAAs, in the proper human skeletal muscle ratio (like that found in Amino Switch™), will also maximise muscle protein synthesis (with a much lower caloric value).
+Given that whey protein is roughly half EAAs and half NEAAs (non-essential amino acids), this suggests that 10 grams of pure free-form EAAs, in the proper human skeletal muscle ratio, will also maximise muscle protein synthesis (with a much lower caloric value).

 The key to note here is that BCAA supplements only contain three (3) of the nine (9) EAAs necessary to carry out muscle protein synthesis.
 Therefore, the missing 6 will be stripped from other muscle tissue to repair the damage caused elsewhere.
 You are robbing Peter to pay Paul.

 Remember, as plasma levels of EAAs drop, muscle protein synthesis drops as well.
 Therefore, if your body is lacking nominal amounts of one or several EAAs, then muscle protein synthesis cannot proceed (i.e. your growth potential is only as good as the lowest levels of any EAA).
-As such, free-form L-leucine (and the other BCAAs) are rather inferior to a complete EAA supplement, like Amino Switch™, for muscle growth and recovery.
+As such, free-form L-leucine (and the other BCAAs) are rather inferior to a complete EAA supplements for muscle growth and recovery.

 You are probably wondering, “Don’t we need NEAAs as well?”
 In short, yes, but NEAAs are rarely depleted due to muscle and whole-body protein being broken down and re-assimilated.
 The only exception of when NEAAs may be necessary to make sure MPS is not inhibited would be during periods of long-duration, intense exercise since glycine and alanine are gluconeogenic (convert to glucose) NEAAs.
 Which means they can be broken down for energy in extreme circumstances.
 Basically, if you consume adequate protein throughout the day and aren’t torturing yourself with tons of exercise, your body will have sufficient NEAAs available for muscle protein synthesis (MPS).

 As alluded to earlier, EAA supplements need to be dosed in the proper ratio to maximise net nitrogen utilisation (absorption).
-This is precisely why Amino Switch™ contains the Perfect Human Ration (PHR) of essential amino acids according to our skeletal muscle profiles.
+This is precisely why you should look for a product that contains the Perfect Human Ration (PHR) of essential amino acids according to our skeletal muscle profiles.

 This ensures that you provide your body with adequate amounts of each EAA so muscle protein synthesis can proceed optimally.
 Be wary of EAA products that simply dump a sizeable proportion of BCAAs in their product with minimal amounts of the remaining EAAs, as that is far from efficacious for muscle growth and recovery and as described above, the MPS that occurs will be limited by the lowest EAA present.
 This is called a rate limiting amino acid.

-Often many plant proteins that have all the EAA’s present do not produce the same increase in MPS as Whey, Amino Switch™ or animal sourced protein.
+Often many plant proteins that have all the EAA’s present do not produce the same increase in MPS as Whey, EAA blends or animal sourced protein.
 This is because they may have low levels or rate limiting levels of a certain EAA.
-This may be overcome by combining various protein sources or adding EAA’s like Amino Switch™ to the product or meal.
+This may be overcome by combining various protein sources or adding EAA’s like to the product or meal.

 There have been multiple studies supporting the benefits of EAA’s for MPS and muscle anabolism.
-In fact, Luca-Moretti and his team conducted many studies using a perfect human ratio of EAA’s like that found in Amino Switch™.
-They discovered not only was this ratio superior to that of other EAA blends, but their participants were able to build muscle and burn fat at the same time .
+In fact, Luca-Moretti and his team conducted many studies using a perfect human ratio of EAA’s.
+They discovered not only was this ratio superior to other EAA blends, but their participants were able to build muscle and burn fat at the same time .

 In addition, a second study was conducted by Luca-Moretti and his team looking at the performance boosting benefits of a perfect human ratio of EAA’s with virtually no calories.
 In the conclusion the authors noted…